bretth/woven/docs/main.rst

 ``setupnode``, ``deploy`` and ``patch``

-Others may be added in the future.
+Others may be added in the future, but for now that's it.
 They're pretty simple but Lets walk through how they are used to deploy your project.

 Setupnode
 ----------